 All non-clinical staff, such as Receptionists, Cleaners, Administrators and Practice Managers are not providing Health Care so will not meet the eligibility for an Enhanced level check.
-However, in the course of their normal duties, there will be the opportunity for contact with vulnerable groups so for this reason, they will be eligible for a Standard level check.
+However, in the course of their normal duties, there will be an opportunity for contact with vulnerable groups so for this reason, they will be eligible for a Standard level check.

-If a non-clinical member of staff acts as a Chaperone within the practice, for example they’re present in the consultation room during the patient’s appointment, they will be eligible for a Standard level check.
+If a non-clinical member of staff acts as a Chaperone within the practice, for example, they’re present in the consultation room during the patient’s appointment, they will be eligible for a Standard level check.
 However, if they are also engaging in the provision of Health Care or Personal Care for the individual, they will be eligible for an Enhanced level check.

 Still need answers?

 It’s worth remembering that there is no hard and fast rule when it comes to DBS checks, it’s very much dependent on the role that the person is doing, where they’re doing it, who they’re doing it with and how often they will be doing it.